aronjanosch/lamzu-aurora-electron/CONTRIBUTING.md

-# Contributing to Lamzu Aurora Desktop
+# Contributing to Lamzu Aurora Electron

-Thank you for your interest in contributing to Lamzu Aurora Desktop!
+Thank you for your interest in contributing to Lamzu Aurora Electron!
 This guide will help you get started.

 ## Development Setup